Protein-Swift-Bootcamp/week-4-homework-2-HalilIbrahimAndic/README.md

-# Earthquake Tracker

-This app provides you the list of current earthquakes in 4 selected ways.
-Data gathered from USGS is presented in tableview.
+# Harry Potter Wiki

+This app is a simple Wiki for Harry Potter enviroment.
+With this app, you can use these features:

-## Earthquakes
+## Features
+Database of
+* Characters
+* Spells
+* Elixirs
-* Latest (Worldwide)
+* Ingredients

+and give a
-* Latest (nearby Turkey)
+* Feedback
-* Higher than magnitude of 5.0
-* Red alerted (Last 10 years)